 As you can see, you need a range of skills to start taking on freelance translation work from home.
 But if you are up to the challenge, it can be a rewarding career that goes perfectly with parenthood.

-Why Working Online as a Translator is Perfect for Moms
+Working Online as a Translator

 Finding a legit online working opportunity that can help you stay home with your kids can seem daunting.
 After all, the internet is full of scams.